-On the flat space, the resulting action is still invariant under the usual $\CalN=2$ supersymmetry.
+In the flat space, the massive action is still invariant under the usual $\CalN=2$ supersymmetry.
 However, on $S^4$ we need to be more careful with the $\ve$-derivative terms in the supersymmetry transformations.
-Let us explicitly compute variation of the Scherk-Schwarz deformed $\CalN=4$ theory on $S^4$.
-We use the conformal Killing spinor $\ve$ in the $\CalN=2$ superconformal subsector, i.e. $\Gamma^{5678} \ve = \ve$.
+Let us explicitly compute the variation of the Scherk-Schwarz deformed $\CalN=4$ theory on $S^4$.
+We use the conformal Killing spinor $\ve$ from the $\CalN=2$ superconformal subsector satisfying $\Gamma^{5678} \ve = \ve$.
 Then $\ve$ is not charged under $SU(2)_{R}^{R}$, so $D_0 \ve = 0$.
-Variation of~\eqref{eq:SYM_S^4_N=4} by~\eqref{eq:SYM_S^4_N=4-trans} gives us (we write variation of the Lagrangian up to total derivative terms since they vanish after integration over the compact space $S^4$)
+Variation of~\eqref{eq:SYM_S^4_N=4} by~\eqref{eq:SYM_S^4_N=4-trans} up to the total derivative terms is

 Using

 and the Bianchi identity, we see that the first term cancels the second, and that the last two terms cancel each other.
 Then